Tree-kangaroo

 Tree-kangaroos are marsupials of the genus Dendrolagus, adapted for arboreal locomotion.
-They inhabit the tropical rainforests of New Guinea and far northeastern Queensland, Australia along with some of the islands in the region.
-All tree-kangaroos are considered threatened due to hunting and habitat destruction.
+They inhabit the tropical rainforests of New Guinea and far northeastern Queensland, Australia, along with some of the islands in the region.
+Most species of tree-kangaroo are considered threatened due to hunting and habitat destruction.
 They are the only true arboreal macropods.

 Evolutionary history

 The evolutionary history of tree-kangaroos possibly begins with a rainforest floor-dwelling pademelon-like ancestor.
 This ancestor possibly evolved from an arboreal possum-like ancestor as is suspected of all macropodid marsupials in Australia and New Guinea.
 During the late Eocene, the Australian/New Guinean continent began a period of drying that caused a retreat in the area of rainforest, which forced the ancestral pademelons to begin living in a drier, rockier environment.
 After some generations of adaptation to the new environment, the pademelons may have evolved into rock-wallabies (Petrogale spp.), which developed a generalist feeding strategy due to their dependence on a diverse assortment of vegetation refuges.
 This generalist strategy allowed the rock-wallabies to easily adapt to Malesian rainforest types that were introduced to Australia from Asia during the mid-Miocene.
 The rock-wallabies that migrated into these introduced forests adapted to spend more time climbing trees.
 One species in particular, the Proserpine rock-wallaby (Petrogale persephone), displays equal preference for climbing trees as for living in rocky outcrops.
 During the Late Miocene, the semi-arboreal rock-wallabies could have evolved into the now extinct tree-kangaroo genus Bohra.
 Global cooling during the Pleistocene caused continent-wide drying and rainforest retractions in Australia and New Guinea.

 The rainforest contractions isolated populations of Bohra which resulted in the evolution of today's tree-kangaroos (Dendrolagus spp.), as they adapted to lifestyles in geographically small and diverse rainforest fragments, and became further specialized for a canopy-dwelling lifestyle.